subsp4ce/libft/README.md

 To compile run `make`
 <br/><br/>

-The aim of this project is to code a C library which includes standard C functions as well as utility functions designed by 42.
+The aim of this project is to code a C library which includes recoding standard C functions as well as coding utility functions designed by 42.
 The bonus functions are specifically for linked lists.
 <br/><br/>

 ### Skills